inf380p/fall2021/_posts/elliott/2020-09-23-peer-review.md

 # September 30th we will be Remote

-You're *welcome* to come use the classroom during our schdeuled time if that helps you have a clear time and place to work.
+You're **welcome** to come use the classroom during our schdeuled time if that helps you have a clear time and place to work.
+Please **reach out** if there's anything I can do to help regarding your situation.

 We will revisit the modality of October 14th, our next scheduled in-person class, closer to that date.